MusicInTheTrees/BlueStaq-Elevator/README.md

 config files found in the <i>bluestaq-elevator-app/resources/</i>
 folder.</b>

-> Please read my notes in: <i>bluestaq-elevator-app/notes.txt</i> for an explanation.
+> Please read my notes below for an explanation.

 <b>However</b> You can still configure the file.